“Resilient Societies in Times of Uncertainty”

 January 21, 2026

-It is aimed to connect researchers from a range of disciplines who engage with questions of societal resilience in times of crisis—from conceptual and theoretical foundations to practical implementation in areas such as health, technology, sport, philosophy, science, and communication.
+The conference aims to connect researchers who engage with questions of societal resilience in times of crisis, spanning conceptual and theoretical foundations as well as practical implementation in areas such as health, technology, sport, philosophy, and communication.

 Potential research questions include:

-• How can a resilient society be shaped in the face of multiple, overlapping crises such as climate, health, and geopolitical crises?
+How can resilient societies be shaped in the face of multiple, overlapping crises?

-• How are resilient people, actions, and events classified?
-How is resilience defined in scholarly debates and operationalized and/or measured empirically?
+How are resilient people, actions, and events classified?
+How is resilience empirically studied and measured?

-• How do discursive polarization, misinformation, and the logics of technological platforms shape perceptions of crisis?
+How do discursive polarization, misinformation, and the logics of technological platforms shape crises perceptions and responses?

-• What role do technologies such as AI, data infrastructures, and robotics play for societal resilience—as a resource, but also as a risk and as an object of social, ethical, and legal regulation?
+What role do technologies such as AI, data infrastructures, and robotics play for societal resilience – as a resource, but also as risks and as objects of social, ethical, and legal regulation?

-• How can inclusive resilience strategies be developed that systematically take inequalities into account (e.g., age, gender, socioeconomic position, migration background)?
+How can strategies for inclusive resilience be developed that systematically take into account inequalities relating to factors such as age, gender, socioeconomic position and migration background?

-Researchers interested in participating in this exchange are welcome to contact us (kraemer@resilient-healthcare.de).
+Researchers interested in participating are warmly invited to contact us at: kraemer@resilient-healthcare.de

 This project is funded by the German Research Foundation (DFG).